SpektraSystems/Lift-and-Shift-Applications-to-Azure/Hands-on-Lab.md

    ![The Select Top 1000 rows menu item is highlighted.](images/labvm.png 'Select Top 1000')

-4. You should be able to see one **partsunlimiteddb** database. select that and click on next button.
+4. You should be able to see one **partsunlimiteddb** database. select that and click on next button.</br>
    ![The Select Top 1000 rows menu item is highlighted.](images/ld.png 'Select Top 1000')

 5. Now on **select target** blade enter your SQL Server URL, select authentication type as **SQL Server authentication** and enter your credentials you enter while creating the SQL Server is previous step.
 Select **Trust server certificate** and click on connect.